Eye Protection and the Importance of Wearing Sunglasses

 Who wants to have to undergo surgery for things like pterygiums if they can be primarily avoided by just wearing a good pair of sunglasses?

-By now any reader of this hub will have gained enough information as to the importance of wearing sunglasses.
+By now any reader of this post will have gained enough information as to the importance of wearing sunglasses.

 Eye protection is necessary to ward off some of the medical conditions listed above as well as others.